 I try to sit up and bang my head against something hard and prickly.
 Shit.
 I reach up to rub my forehead and brush against a bunch of long, thin, bendable things.
 The smell of pine is so strong it’s like I took a bath in household cleaner.

 I’m in the woods.
 I’m in the fucking woods.

 A series of short, smooth, barking sounds come from my right.
 Instinctively, I turn to look and see the barest outlines of trees and bushes.
 Thank God.
 At least I’m not blind.

-Scooching out from underneath the branches of a tree, I stand up and discover I’m naked.
+Scooching out from underneath the overhanging branches of a tree, I stand up and quickly discover I’m naked, standing in a clearing surrounded by tall trees, stars and a sliver of moon fill the small opening of sky.
 I cover my breasts with my arms.
-I’m in clearing surrounded by tall trees.
-I look up and see a small opening of sky, filled with stars and a sliver of moon.
 The night is alive with rustling, whistling sounds.
 I could be anywhere in the thousands of miles that is Olympic National Park, if I’m even still in the park.
-I have no idea how I got here and no memories after ditching group therapy and punching Marty Skellenburg.
+I have no idea how I got here and no memories after ditching group therapy and punching that asshole Marty Skellenburg.